Amazon Go is ready for its public debut. Will it be the future trend of physical grocery stores?

 Consumers only need to scan the code using Alipay application to enter the shop.
 When they leave the shop, the checkout machines recognise the selected products and process payments through Alipay.

-In January 2016, Alibaba management set up the first cashier-less Hema supermarket in Shanghai.
+In January 2016, Alibaba management set up Hema supermarket in Shanghai.
 Hema supermarket offers consumers seamless blend of the online and offline shopping experience.
 Each item has a barcode.
 Shoppers can use the Hema application to scan the code to pay.